varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Undefined Behaviour

 - When code behaves unspecified be the language standard
-  - For example in C, dereffering Null
+  - For example in C, deferring Null

 ### SQL Injection